Beer Drinkers of the Year Award

 Keeping the beers is not easy.
 They are living things and the conditioning of them in the cellar to get them to the bar in peak condition requires considerable attention to detail.

-and this is bourne out by the rapidly increasing
+bourne out by the rapidly increasing sales being experienced.

 Hover to zoom & see the sample board